googleforgames/agones/site/content/en/docs/Reference/fleet.md

   - `rollingUpdate` is only relevant when `type: RollingUpdate`
     - `maxSurge` is the amount to increment the new GameServers by.
 Defaults to 25%
     - `maxUnavailable` is the amount to decrements GameServers by.
 Defaults to 25%
+- `allocationOverflow` (Alpha, requires `FleetAllocationOverflow` flag) The labels and/or Annotations to apply to GameServers when the number of Allocated GameServers drops below the desired replicas on the underlying `GameServerSet`.
+  - `labels` the map of labels to be applied
+  - `annotations` the map of annotations to be applied
 - `template` a full `GameServer` configuration template.
    See the [GameServer]({{< relref "gameserver.md" >}}) reference for all available fields.